Back in the day, I was a super skinny dude. At 5'9 I weighted a staggering 118 pounds at 17 years of age.

 When I first started out weight training, I over complicated a very simple process because I was too impatient.
 I wanted muscles so bad I skipped over the essential steps and principles for building big muscles.
 Here's what I did wrong:

-My fourth mistake was to perform 5 maybe 6 different exercises per muscle group.
-This is simply way too much for anyone.
-I cut out all unnecessary exercises and kept the ones that produced the best results.
+• My fourth mistake was to perform 5 maybe 6 different exercises per muscle group.
+This is simply way too many exercises.
+Really, to get the best results, one should be doing half of this (two to three exercises per body part) - Cut out all unnecessary exercises and keep the ones that produce the best results.
 Once I started using one compound exercise per body part, my muscle responded right away.

-My eighth mistake was taking each of my exercises to failure on most of my sets.
-There is misconception that training to failure builds muscle mass.
+• My eighth mistake was taking each of my exercises to failure on most of my sets.
+There is a misconception that training to failure is absolutely necessary to build muscle mass.
 No, it doesn't if it's used improperly.
 Under no circumstances should you be taking your exercises to failure unless it's on the last repetition of your last work set for a compound movement.
 Even then, you should be using it sparingly.

 I admit I was one of the lucky ones.
 You see, I lived in a small town and we didn't have a fully equipped gym.
 I was training at my high school and my buddies garage (cold in the winter!).
 We had absolutely zero guidance with the only instructions coming from muscle magazines.
 Honestly, we didn't know what the hell we were doing.